 What is phishing?

-Phishing is a type of social engineering attack frequently employed to steal personal details such as account numbers, credit card information, or passwords.
+Phishing is a type of social engineering attack frequently employed to steal personal details such as account numbers, credit card information, phone numbers or passwords.
 This deceptive tactic occurs when a threat actor impersonates a trusted entity, convincing you to open an email, instant message, or text message.
 Once opened, you may unwittingly click on a link, leading to the installation of malware and the potential theft of sensitive data.

 Phishing is not a new concept, but its methods have become increasingly sophisticated over time.
 It's crucial to understand the various forms phishing can take, including email, instant messaging, and text messages.
 In addition to stealing personal details, phishing attacks can also lead to financial fraud, identity theft, and even the compromise of entire networks.
 Providing examples of recent high-profile phishing attacks or statistics on the rise of phishing attempts globally could emphasize the severity of the threat.